 Discover our full range of health benefit guides and find out more about the health benefits of other fish, including salmon.
 Also, check out some of our delicious tuna recipes, from our tuna & lemon pasta to sesame tuna steaks with Asian slaw.

-Nutritional benefits of canned versus fresh tuna
+Nutritional profile of canned and fresh tuna